strontic/strontic.github.io/xcyclopedia/library/dsquery.exe-E8CE2563983E16EE48F771FDD247C554.md

 ## Possible Misuse

 *The following table contains possible examples of `dsquery.exe` being misused.
-While `dsquery.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dsquery.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --